Effects of the entropy source on Monte Carlo simulations: Numerical Experiments

 In \ref{fig:SimpleVsBuffonDistribution} we show the event density histogram of $\tilde{\pi} - \pi$ for methods A (blue) and B (red) using $1000$ points per $\tilde{\pi}$ sample, both using a pPRNG.
 It is immediately obvious that the variance of the simple approximation is smaller.
 Upon closer inspection, one can see that the mean obtained with Buffon's experiment differs from the true value of $\pi$ more than the mean obtained with method A. This indicates that method A is the better choice for approximating $\pi$ via MC simulations.

-Similarly, the normalised deviation displayed in \ref{fig:StdErrorPPSDependence_BuffonVsSimple} demonstrates that, up to $10^5$ points per sample (pps), this methods yields better results.
-The approximation error of method A displays no clear dependence on $M$ and is hence assumed independent of $M$.
+However, the approximation error of method A displays no clear dependence on $M$ and is hence assumed independent of $M$.
 In contrast, Buffon's method yields larger approximation errors for $M\leq 5\cdot10^5$ but displays the expected $\frac{1}{\sqrt{M}}$ convergence, resulting in a better approximation at $M=10^6$ pps and beyond.
-In conjunction with the analysis presented below, we conclude that method B allows for a clear distinction of the effects of the sample size $N$ and the points per sample $M$, whereas for method A such a distinction is not easily made (\ref{fig:StdErrorPPSDependence_BuffonVsSimple}).
+Hence, method B allows for a clear distinction of the effects of the sample size $N$ and the points per sample $M$, whereas for method A such a distinction is not easily made (\ref{fig:Convergencebehaviour}).